privatenumber/fs-require/README.md

 Create a `require()` function from any file-system.

+Pass in a [virtual file-system](https://github.com/streamich/memfs) for in-memory testing without writing to disk.

 ### Features
 - 💞 Works well with [memfs](https://github.com/streamich/memfs)!
 - 🪄 Resolves implicit entry `index` and implicit extensions `js` and `json`